Shop Smarter, Not Harder: Save Money in College

 1. Set a budget.

-Limiting how much you spend on clothing is not only good for your wallet, but will prevent you from making frivolous purchases.
+Limiting how much you spend on clothing is not only good for your wallet, but it’s the best way to prevent you from making frivolous purchases.
 Your budget could be $50, $100, or more depending on your personal finances, but set a monthly limit on clothing purchases– and stick to it!

 If you have trouble keeping track of how much you spend, try using an online budgeting tool like Mint, which will alert you when you’re about to go over your monthly spending limit.